GloamingCat/A-Musical-Adventure/README.md

 The version used was 5.3.5f1, so it is not guaranteed to work on earlier or latter versions.

-If you are on Windows and wants to test the game, you can download the build folder and run the executable.
+If you want to play the game without opening the project, just access https://gloamingcat.github.io/Play-A-Musical-Adventure/.

 ## Credits